Jxtopher/skeleton-cpp/README.md

  - CPP [Guid lines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
  - a beautiful CI/CD with Github action
  - unit test and integration test with Python
+ - Dockerizing for the production and developpement environnement

+## Ready to code

+You can activate the development environment in using VScode, the "Remote - Containers" plugin[^1]  and Docker and open.
+In VScode open the directory in a container.

+[^1] ms-vscode-remote.remote-containers

 ## Usages

 Install packages